Davide-sd/sympy-plot-backends/doc/source/modules/backends/index.rst

   performance: we can increase significantly the number of discretization points obtaining smoother plots.
 It can only be used with Jupyter Notebook, whereas the other backends can also be used with IPython or a simple Python interpreter.
-This backends use an aspect ratio of 1 on all axis: it doedn't scale the visualization.
+This backends use an aspect ratio of 1 on all axis: it doesn't scale the visualization.
 What you see is the object as you would see it in reality.

 * Mayavi only support 3D plots.
 Differently from K3D, a custom aspect ratio can be used.
-However, it offers much more customization options after the plot as been created.
+However, it offers much more customization options after the plot has been created.

 We can choose the appropriate backend for our use case at runtime by setting the keyword argument ``backend=`` in the function call.
 We can also set the default backends for 2D and 3D plots in a configuration file by using